survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 `CommonsChunkPlugin` provides more control through `children` and `async` flags:

 * `children` - If `children` is set to `true`, webpack will detect which modules are the same in the resulting bundles and push them to the parent bundle.
 * `async` - The idea is the same if `async` is set to `true`.
-In this case webpack will generate a separate bundle with the commonalities and load it asynchronously from the parent.
+In this case, webpack will generate a separate bundle with the commonalities and load it asynchronously from the parent.

 The image below shows the difference compared to the default.
 The top circles represent the parent bundles.
 The way `B` is treated depends on the chosen option: